blasvicco/CFem2DHeat/README.md

 ## What am I reading?
 In this document I will explain in detail about the implementation of the CFem2DHeat Module from a Software Engineer perspective.

-I will try to avoid entering in the deep universe of Physics and Geometrical Math that are involved in the FEM, but I will highly recommend you to read some of the vast bibliography you can find online.
+I will try to avoid entering in the deep universe of Physics and Geometrical Math that are involved in the FEM, but I will highly recommend to read some of the vast bibliography you can find online.
 This methodology can be traced back to the early 1940s, so many research and works were made in this field.

 ## Exploring the code